Modesto Wrongful Death Lawyers

 Who Can File a Wrongful Death Claim?

-Under certain conditions, others may also have the standing to sue.
-Most importantly, the personal representative of the decedent may sue on behalf of the estate.
+Under some circumstances, others may have the right to sue.
+The personal representative of the deceased’s estate has the option to file on behalf of the estate.

 Damages for Wrongful Death